 Scheduling Coordinators for Wheeling Out or Wheeling Through transactions to a Bulk Supply Point, or other point of interconnection between the CAISO Controlled Grid and the transmission system of a Non-Participating TO, that are located within the CAISO Balancing Authority Area, shall provide the CAISO, by eight (8) Business Days after the Trading Day (T+8B), details of such transactions (other than transactions submitted as Self-Schedules pursuant to Existing Contracts) sorted by Bulk Supply Point or point of interconnection for each Settlement Period (including kWh for each transaction).
 The CAISO shall use such information, which may be subject to review by the CAISO, to settle Wheeling Access Charges and payments.
 The CAISO shall publish a list of the Bulk Supply Points or interconnection points to which this Section 26.1.4.4 applies together with details of the electronic form and procedure to be used by Scheduling Coordinators to submit the required information on the CAISO Website.

 * * * * *

 Appendix A - Amended and New Definitions

 * * * * *

+- Applicant Participating Transmission Owner Agreement (APTOA)

+An agreement between an applicant to be a Subscriber Participating TO and the CAISO

 * * * * *

 - Existing Rights